Transportation trivia questions are great for learning about the history of cars, airplanes, buses, trains, and other modes of transportation.

 Answer: France

-24. What is the popular name for the system of train transportation that uses two sets of magnets, one set to repel and push the train up off the track, then another set to move the 'floating train' ahead at great speed while nearly frictionless?
+16. What is the popular name for the system of train transportation that uses two sets of magnets, one set to repel and push the train up off the track, then another set to move the “floating train” ahead at great speed while nearly frictionless?

 Answer: Maglev

-25. What is either of the two countries, one in Central America and one in South America, where the 106-mile "Darien Gap" in the Pan-American Highway prevents one from driving between continents?
+17. What two countries, one in Central America and one in South America, are where the 106-mile "Darien Gap" in the Pan-American Highway prevents one from driving between continents?

 Answer: Colombia or Panama